 If you want to reach a wide audience, you need to go where your customers are — online.
+Programmatic marketing allows you to do just that.
 According to Pew Research Center, 81% of American adults go online every day, and 28% of these individuals are online almost constantly.
 The most popular online activities include:

 All of these activities offer opportunities to promote your brand, convert visitors to customers, and ultimately boost revenue.
 Digital advertising is a way to connect with customers online, regardless of the product you sell or your marketing budget.

 In the past, businesses relied on newspaper, magazine, radio, cable TV, and billboard ads to grab attention and sell their products.
 Today, digital advertising surpasses traditional forms and is vital to a company’s success.
 Every year, businesses across the globe spend billions of dollars on digital marketing efforts due to its high return on investment (ROI).

 If you’re new to digital advertising and want to learn how it works, you’ve come to the right place.
 This guide covers the different types of digital advertising, best practices, and how to get started.

 Download the Cheat Sheet: The Programmatic Ecosystem Explained

 Table of Contents: